 Being a parent is difficult enough!
 Here we are, learning as we go, passing tips out when you eventually figure some of it out.
 But… what makes parenting a ton worse is when you as parents are not pulling in the same direction.
-In this post, we are going to take a look at what you can do when one parent undermines the other.
-The result is frustration, for both parents, and the kids!
+In this post, we will take a look at what you can do when one parent undermines the other.
+The result is a frustration for both parents and the kids!

 Here is what you will learn in this post:

 - 5 things you can do to stop it

 When you have one parent constantly undermining the other, it can lead to some challenging situations.
 Situations like your child having a preference for one parent, or maybe they will begin to act out more for one over the other.

 That is why you need to work together as a team.

 - 5 Reasons Why One Parent Undermines The Other